 Every Minideck comes with a DVI to VGA adapter so you can use a VGA monitor, and a DVI to HDMI adapter so you can go straight to your HDTV with beautiful 1080p.
 This is possible due to the Minideck's DVI-I (Analog and Digital integrated video) output.
 You will also need a separate audio cable to run from your computer to your TV's RCA audio inputs if you are planning on watching video with sound.

-You can connect as many as 6 Minidecks to your system to connect up to six displays to your computer.
-You can set all screens to 'mirror mode' or 'extended desktop mode.'
+You can connect up to 6 Minidecks to your system to connect up to six displays to your computer.
+You can set screens to 'mirror mode' or 'extended desktop mode.'

 New Mac Drivers Released for Snow Leopard:Mac OSX driver download (note: Mac driver supports only Intel-based Macs).
 See also the tech blog for a review of the original Mac driver which was tested in house here.